MrPowdered/SIR-para-rumores/README.md

 - **Spreaders (S)**: Individuals actively spreading the rumor.
 - **Stiflers (R)**: Individuals who have heard the rumor but are no longer spreading it.

-The dynamics of these groups are governed by the following differential equations:
+The model is given by

 $$
 \begin{cases}